-The Secretary would be required to update rules and regulations to not require licensure for:

-- An individual who provides care for fewer than 35 hours per week, unless otherwise increased by the Secretary, to 4 or fewer children, not more than 2 of whom may be infants who are not related to the individual by blood, marriage, or legal adoption; or - An individual who provides care for children in their own home when care is arranged between friends and neighbors on an irregular basis.
+The Secretary would be required to update rules and regulations to not require licensure for an individual who provides care for less than 35 hours per week, unless otherwise increased by the Secretary, to 4 or fewer children, not more than 2 of whom may be infants who are not related to the individual by blood, marriage, or legal adoption, nor to individuals who provide care for children in their own home when care is arranged between friends and neighbors on an irregular basis.

-Professional Development Training for Child Care Home Providers
+Professional Development Training for Child Care Home Providers (New Section 2)

-For each licensure year beginning after July 1, 2025, each licensed person who provides care to children in a child care home would be required to complete professional development training in an amount determined by the Secretary of between eight and ten clock hours per licensure year.
+For each licensure year beginning after July 1, 2025, each person who provides care to children in a child care home would be required to complete professional development training in an amount determined by the Secretary of between eight and ten clock hours per licensure year.

-Each licensed person who provides care to children in a child care home would be required to submit proof of completion of up to four hours of outside training in child care or any related subject to the Secretary.
-Each licensed person who maintains a child care home with one provider and simultaneously cares for four infants at any time during the licensure would be required to submit proof of completion of at least three hours of infant-specific professional development training.
+Each person who provides care to children in a child care home would be required to submit proof of completion of up to four hours of outside training in child care or any related subject to the Secretary.
+Each person who maintains a child care home with one provider and simultaneously cares for four infants at any time during the licensure would be required to submit proof of completion of at least three hours of infant-specific professional development training.

-The Secretary would be required to retain records of compliance with outside training and infant-specific professional development training requirements for each person.
-The Director would assume the retention responsibilities regarding compliance with professional development training as of July 1, 2026.
+The Secretary would be required to retain records of outside training and infant-specific professional development training requirements.
+On or after July 1, 2026, the Director would be required to retain records of outside training and infant-specific professional development training requirements

-Conditions for Child Care Center Licensure
+Conditions for Child Care Center Licensure (New Section 3)

-A licensed child care center would be required to meet the legal requirements of the local jurisdiction where the child care center is located for fire protection, water supply, and sewage disposal.
+A child care center would be required to meet the legal requirements of the local jurisdiction where the child care center is located for fire protection, water supply, and sewage disposal.

-Conditions for Child Care Home Licensure
+Conditions for Child Care Home Licensure (New Sections 4 and 5)

 The bill would prohibit the Secretary from requiring a licensee to live in the child care home as a condition for licensure.
-The bill would authorize a licensee to request a waiver regarding licensure conditions in a manner approved by the Secretary, and the bill would require the request contain the provisions being sought to be waived and the reasons thereof.
+A licensee may request a waiver regarding licensure conditions in a manner approved by the Secretary, and the bill would require the request contain the provisions being sought to be waived and the reasons thereof.

 On or after July 1, 2026, the Director would not be allowed to require a licensee to live in the child care home as a condition for licensure.
-The bill would authorize a licensee to submit a request for a waiver regarding licensure conditions to the Deputy Director of Child Care Licensure and Finance.
+A licensee may submit a request for a waiver regarding licensure conditions to the Deputy Director of Child Care Licensure and Finance.
 Upon recommendation by the Deputy Director, the Director would be authorized to grant waivers on a case-by-case basis.

-Pilot Programs for Child Care Facilities or Youth Development Programs
+Pilot Programs for Child Care Facilities or Youth Development Programs (Sections 6, 9, and 32)

 A "youth development program" would mean a child care facility where youth activities are conducted that is not located in an individual's residence and that serves children who are enrolled in kindergarten to less than 18 years of age.
-"Child" would mean an individual who is enrolled in or attending kindergarten, is less than 18 years of age, is not a volunteer or employee, and is attending a youth development program.
+"Child" would mean an individual who is enrolled or attending kindergarten, is less than 18 years of age, is not a volunteer or employee, and is attending a youth development program.
 "Premises" would mean the location, including the building and adjoining grounds, for which the applicant has a temporary permit or license to conduct a youth development program.

-The bill would rename drop-in programs as youth development programs and state the term 'drop-in program' in any statute, rule and regulation, contract, or other document would refer to a youth development program.
+The bill would rename drop-in programs to youth development programs, including whenever it is used in any statute, rule or regulation, or contract.